microsoft/RepoLaunch/CONTRIBUTING.md

 1. Welcome issues and PRs related to the bugs and inefficiencies of out agent.

 2. We found that many threads created from launch/run.py would have "Result Empty Error", which means the last agent state is not saved to disk and not passed back to the main function in launch/run.py.
-But we failed to find any problems in our code.
-Maybe it is the problem of concurrency, the problem of old Langchain agent apis...
+We think it's mostly because docker commit in save.py takes too long time (usually 10min - 120 min) -- it will return read timeout and so often make the thread DEAD...
+Future works would make docker commit detached in a separate thread/process to solve the problem.
+Maybe there's also problem in docker concurrency and old Langchain agent apis...
 Please help us find that problem and fix it!

 3. In [launch/utilities/language_handlers.py](launch/utilities/language_handlers.py), you can see language-specific and operating-system-specific prompts and base images.
 Please help us improve these prompts and add new base images.